Re-examining Bogoliubov's theory of an interacting Bose gas: Conclusions

 \section{Conclusions}

 To summarize, in this paper, we have given a detailed and rather thorough discussion of Bogoliubov's theory of an interacting Bose gas.
-Our main point was to reassert a result which in principle should be quite well-known but is often overlooked in the literature, having to do with the fact that Bogoliubov's theory is a theory in which each of the sinlge-momentum contributions $\hat{H}_{\bf k}$ to the total Hamiltonian $\hat{H}=\sum_{\bf k\neq 0}\hat{H}_{\bf k}$ is diagonalized independently from the other contributions $\hat{H}_{\bf k'(\neq k)}$, and the ground state wavefunction of the total Hamiltonian $\hat{H}$ is written as a simple product of the ground state wavefunctions of the $\hat{H}_{\bf k}$'s.
-As a way to illustrate this point, we have discussed a variational, number conserving formulation of Bogoliubov's method, where the ground state of each single-mode Hamiltonian $\hat{H}_{\bf k}$ is found independently from the ground states of the other Hamiltonians $\hat{H}_{\bf k'\neq k}$, and we have derived most of the results of Bogoliubov's standard, number non-conserving formulation within this variational method, including the gapless excitation spectrum predicted by Bogoliubov's method.
-Arguing that the above decoupled way of finding the ground state of the total Hamiltonian $\hat{H}$ may not be accurate, we generalized the above mentioned variational method to the total Hamiltonian $\hat{H}$, making sure to keep an accurate count of the number of bosons in the ${\bf k}=0$ state, which led us to results that are quantitatively different from the results of Bogoliubov's method for the depletion of the condensate and the ground state energy of the system.
-More importantly, it led to an excitation spectrum of bosons which has a finite gap as $k\to 0$, by contrast to Bogoliubov's method where this gap vanishes.
-Given the above, the author hopes he has made a compelling case that the standard formulation of Bogoliubov's theory, where not much importance is attached to the conservation of boson number, is far from accurate and hence highly unsatisfactory, to say the least, and is in need of a major revision.
-It is the author's hope that the discussion presented in this work will help bring about such a revision, leading eventually to a more satisfying description of dilute Bose systems, both at $T=0$ and at finite temperatures.
-For denser systems, such as liquid Helium at low temperatures, the Bogoliubov Hamiltonian no longer provides an accurate description of the interaction between bosons.
-A detailed discussion of the modifications that need to be brought to Bogoliubov's theory to allow us to account for the relatively large depletion observed experimentally in this system, as well as of the roton minimum in the excitation spectrum, will be published elsewhere.\cite{unpublished}
+Our main point was to reassert a result which in principle should be quite well-known but is often overlooked in the literature, having to do with the fact that Bogoliubov's theory is a theory in which each of the single-momentum contributions $\hat{H}_{\bf k}$ to the total Hamiltonian $\hat{H}=\sum_{\bf k\neq 0}\hat{H}_{\bf k}$ is diagonalized independently from the other contributions $\hat{H}_{\bf k'(\neq k)}$, and the ground state wavefunction of the total Hamiltonian $\hat{H}$ is written as a simple product of the ground state wavefunctions of the $\hat{H}_{\bf k}$'s.
+As a way to illustrate this point, we have discussed a variational, number conserving formulation of Bogoliubov's method, where the ground state of each single-mode Hamiltonian $\hat{H}_{\bf k}$ is found independently from the ground states of the other Hamiltonians $\hat{H}_{\bf k'\neq k}$, and we have derived most of the results of Bogoliubov's standard, number non-conserving formulation within this variational method, including the gapless excitation spectrum predicted by Bogoliubov's theory.
+Arguing that the above decoupled way of finding the ground state of the total Hamiltonian $\hat{H}$ may not be accurate, we generalized the above mentioned variational method to the total Hamiltonian $\hat{H}$, making sure to keep an accurate count of the number of bosons in the ${\bf k}=0$ state, which led us to a new ground state which has a {\em lower} overall energy and a much smaller depletion than the standard Bogoliubov ground state.
+It also led to an excitation spectrum of bosons which has a finite gap as $k\to 0$, by contrast to Bogoliubov's method where this gap vanishes.
+This last feature has allowed us to shed more light on the $\alpha_{\bf k}$ excitations of the standard Bogoliubov theory, which we argued do not represent phonon modes and correspond to single-particle excitations instead.
+We have argued that the existence of a gap in our number-conserving approach does not imply a violation of Goldstone's theorem, given that our ground state does not break the $U(1)$ symmetry of the Hamiltonian, which implies that the Goldstone theorem does not apply in this case.
+Our results seem to support the conclusions of recent work by Bobrov\cite{Bobrov2010} and Kita,\cite{Kita2011} which have argued that the correct Goldstone modes of condensed Bose systems should be sought in the pole of the two-particle Green's function, altough more work still needs to be done in order to understand the connection between these approaches and the approach developed in the present paper.